floss-order/frontend-webpack-template/README.md

 # Description
-This is simple webpack template for frontend projects.
+This is a simple webpack template for frontend projects.
 It was created for learning purposes.
 Use it for own risk!

 # Features
 1. Hot reload